HartlandRobotics/ArduinoIntroduction/_posts/2017-05-28-maze-solvingmaze.md

 <script src="https://gist.github.com/dennisburton/21f457b9a770646f9089fbbf050a40be.js"></script>

+#### Test

+Deploy to your robot.
+Open the Serial Monitor.
+Make sure your robot drives forward until an object is close in front of it.
+Make sure it transitions to the next path state

 #### Update the Look for Next Path State

 At this point, your robot should be stopped with a wall in front.
 You want to "look" around you too see where the best path is.